stepanbarrau/FRIWEB_Project/README.md

 # FRIWEB Project

-This is a search engine made for a course at CentraleSupélec.
+This is a search engine made for a course at CentraleSupélec by _Stepan Barrau_, _Owain Bidulph_ and _Quentin Verlhac_.

 We are working with a dataset from Stanford, available [here](http://web.stanford.edu/class/cs276/pa/pa1-data.zip).

 The search engine takes text queries (exemples provided in the data folder) and answers with the id of relevant documents.
 We do not sort the documents by importance.